Find information on health topics

 If you or a loved one is experiencing memory loss, dementia or Alzheimer’s disease could be the cause.
 Learn more about these conditions, their symptoms, diagnosis and treatment.

 Up to 80% of people with dementia experience pain.
 Learn how to recognize it and advocate for pain management for your loved one.

 Changes to your body and brain are normal with age.
 Yet there are some things you can do to help slow the decline in memory and lower your risk of developing Alzheimer’s disease or other dementias.

 Several conditions — not just Alzheimer's disease — can cause memory loss in older adults.
 Find out why getting a prompt diagnosis and appropriate care is important.

 Jill and Dan McElroy discovered they had a special connection with Jill's neurologist.
 Read about the career junction of two sailors, plus the added connection with Jill's father.

-A Mayo Clinic study asking participants 70 and older how their memory now compared with their memory of the past indicated that four out of five had trouble remembering people’s names.
+A Mayo Clinic study asking participants 70 and older how their memory now compared with their memory of the past indicated that 4 in 5 had trouble remembering people’s names.

 Like everyone, Katherine Schmitz has good days and bad days — but the bad days are what worry her family and medical team.
 That's when her medical providers recommended she try Telehealth, a home monitoring program.